piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

 With this we had CSVs containing information of Relief Heplines in Chhattisgarh such as Hospitals, NGOs and Police Stations.
 This data was added to a SQL database with models defined in Django and served over the REST API.

-We built a database of around 450 Relief Helplines.
+We built a database of approximately 450 Relief Helplines.